 LOYALTY AS A FUNCTION OF FREQUENCY

 It shouldn’t come as a surprise to hear that regular engagement with existing customers dramatically impacts loyalty and advocacy.
-What’s eye-opening are the numbers: 87% daily, 64% weekly, 49% monthly and 33% few times per year.
-Creativity and automation are key to leveling-up your customer touchpoints.
+What’s eye-opening are the numbers: 87% daily, 64% weekly, 49% monthly, and 33% a few times per year.
+Creativity and automation are key to leveling up your customer touchpoints.

 FOCUS ON LONG-TERM

-Seasoned BDRs know that existing customers are often the greatest and most profitable sales source.
+Seasoned BDRs know that current customers are often the greatest and most profitable sales source.
 This explains why 86% of sales reps feel it’s more important to focus on building long-term customer relationships and providing excellent customer service rather than trying to land a quick sale.
-B2B companies that successfully engage customers realize 63% lower customer attrition, and also achieve a 55% higher share of wallet.
+B2B businesses that successfully engage customers realize 63% lower customer attrition and also achieve a 55% higher share of wallet.
 Not to mention the absence of negative reviews and unhappy customers.

 ENGAGEMENT DRIVES REVENUE

-86% of companies that successfully engaged their customers reported an increase over previous year’s revenue and were twice as likely to see an increase in market share.
+86% of businesses that successfully engaged their customers reported an increase over the previous year’s revenue and were twice as likely to see an increase in market share.

 PUTTING IT ALL TOGETHER

-Committing to meaningful customer engagement can yield significant growth and clearly, opportunity exists.
+Committing to meaningful customer engagement can yield significant growth, and clearly, the opportunity exists.
 The stats and observations above point to three fundamental requirements for a successful strategy:

 1. Automation: Given the number of touchpoints and channels required for successful engagement, integrated technology will be crucial to managing assets and workflows.
 (Read more about that here)

-2. Experiences: You’ll want creative and exciting touchpoints spanning many channels.
-They should be seamless and specific to a very defined customer segment (think about your different personas and their journeys).
+2. Experiences: You’ll want creative and exciting touchpoints spanning many channels to increase brand loyalty.
+They should be seamless and specific to a very defined customer retention segment (think about your different personas and their journeys).

 3. Empowerment: Your sales reps and customer service team have their finger on the pulse of their customers.
 They should have the tools necessary to quickly personalize and deliver branded collateral, and provide excellent customer service.